tarantool/doc/doc/contributing/docs/terms.rst

 ---------------------------

-To write well about a certain subject matter, one needs to know the objects of this subject matter and use the right, carefully selected words for them.
+To write well about a certain subject matter, one needs to know its details and use the right, carefully selected words for them.
-Such objects are called concepts, and the words for them are called terms.
+These details are called concepts, and the words for them are called terms.

 ..  glossary::

     concept
-        A concept is the idea of some object, attribute, or action.
+        A concept is the idea of an object, attribute, or action.
         It is independent of languages, audience, and products.
 It just exists.

         For example, a large database can be partitioned into smaller instances.
-        Those instances are easier to operate and can exceed the throughput of a single large database instance.
-They can exchange data, keeping it consistent between them.
+        Those instances are easier to operate, and their throughput often exceeds the throughput of a single large database instance.
+        The instances can exchange data to keep it consistent between them.

     term
         A term is a word explicitly selected by the authors of a particular text